tytydraco/yessleep/out/I_cheated_Death_It_didnt_go_well.md

 "Would you believe being responsible for death means you end up seeing a lot of death?
 I'm tired."

-I moved the gun forward to rest on his chest.
+I moved the gun forward, pushing the barrell into his chest.
 He was talking too much.
 I really didn't trust the guy.
 He remained unbothered in his tone.

 "I can't change the rules sir.
 You're gonna have to shoot me if you want this to work."